J&J Medical Connect

 • The study involved the following 2 TREMFYA dosing regimens: 100 mg SC every 8 weeks (Q8W) and every 4 weeks.

-• Assessments using the Visual Analog Scale (VAS), Physician Global Assessment (PGA), and Patient Global Assessment were performed before and after administration of SC TREMFYA.
+• Assessments using the Visual Analog Scale (VAS), Physician Global Assessment (PGA), and Patient Global Assessment (PtGA) were performed before and after administration of SC TREMFYA.

 • Reasons for discontinuation of SC TREMFYA due to inefficacy and/or adverse events (AEs) were also recorded during the cumulative 18-month follow-up.